 ASME has been defining crane safety since 1916.

-ASME BTH-1 addresses only design requirements.
-As such, this Standard should be used in conjunction with ASME B30.20, which addresses safety requirements.
-ASME BTH-1 does not replace ASME B30.20.
+BTH-1 addresses only design requirements.
+As such, this Standard should be used in conjunction with B30.20, which addresses safety requirements.
+BTH-1 does not replace B30.20.
 The design criteria set forth are minimum requirements that may be increased at the discretion of the lifting device manufacturer or a qualified person.

-Careful application of these B30 standards will help users to comply with pertinent regulations within their jurisdictions, while achieving the operational and safety benefits to be gained from the many industry best-practices detailed in these volumes.
+BTH-1 and B30.20 are to be used in conjunction with equipment described in other volumes of the ASME B30 series of Safety Standards.
+Careful application of these Safety Standards will help users to comply with applicable regulations within their jurisdictions, while achieving the operational and safety benefits to be gained from the many industry best-practices detailed in these volumes.

 Intended for manufacturers, owners, employers, users and others concerned with the specification, buying, maintenance, training and safe use of below-the-hook lifting devices with B30 equipment, plus all potential governing entities.

 Click here for a printer-friendly version of this description.